root-project/root/README/ReleaseNotes/v618/index.md

 - **But not** inserting/deleting before/at the current iterator position.
 With a debug build (with assertions), the legacy iterators will check that the collection is not mutated.
 In a release build, elements might be skipped or be iterated twice.

 #### Moving away from the slower iterators
 The legacy iterators have been flagged with a special deprecation macro that can be used help the user use the recommended ROOT interface.
-Defining `R__SUGGEST_ALTERNATIVE`, (either in a single translation unit or in the build system), creating a legacy iterator will trigger a compiler warning such as:
+Defining one of the [deprecation macros](#preprocessor-deprecation-macros) (either in a single translation unit or in the build system), and creating a legacy iterator will trigger a compiler warning such as:
 ```
 <path>/RooChebychev.cxx:66:34: warning: 'createIterator' is deprecated: There is a superior alternative: begin(), end() and range-based for loops. [-Wdeprecated-declarations]
   TIterator* coefIter = coefList.createIterator() ;